vt-dev/CAN-simulator/README.md

 # CAN-simulator
-CAN Simulator is written in Java to simulate CAN Bus class/interfaces.
+CAN Simulator is written in Java to simulate CAN Bus class/interfaces communication through serial port.
 The objects includes CAN Bus, CAN message master/client, communication ports and message listener.
 This project provides a good example of getting familiar with the concept of CAN Bus.

 # ICANBus
 ICANBus is the class to represent the CAN Bus and define operations of data read/write on the CAN Bus.
 It contains CANReader and CANRawMessageConsumer.